1Krypt0/old-website/content/posts/navy-seal-training-0.md

 ## Week 0 - The planning

 The training consisted of a 26-week plan, where each week I would be training 6 times, Monday to Saturday.
 Every training includes a form of cardio, in the form of either running or swimming, and some weight-training to go with it.
+Here's how it goes:

+### Cardio

 Cardio would be divided into 3 sections, differing in intensity and length of training.
 They are:

 - Long Slow Distance (LSD) training, where you run/swim for a long distance at a slower, but steady pace.
 - Continuous High Intensity (CHI), where you run/swim for a short distance at a very high intensity.
 - Interval training, where you combine the two methods above to create changes in pace and intensity in a controlled fashion.

+Mondays would be for LSD running, Wednesdays for Interval and Fridays for CHI.
+Then there came swimming, and that's where the problems began.
+I don't have a swimming pool I can attend.
+Sadly, I would not be able to develop my swimming during the course of the training.
+Whilst I do appreciate the extra rest that I get on those days, it would be fun to complete the entire "challenge".
+But still, I had running, which was hard enough already for someone who sits on a chair all day.

+### Calisthenics

+The military aren't big on gyms.
+If you can drop down and give me 20 then why wouldn't you?
+It is great exercise and best of all, its free.
+For a college student like me that makes instantly sounds super appealing.

+As such, for the most part, the major calisthenics exercises performed were the humble push-up, pull-up and sit-up combo.
+While it may seem easy, doing 50 push-ups and 50 sit-ups after doing 15 pull-ups is a lot harder than you may think (if you have doubts go ahead and try it).
+It was great that the training was based on these exercises, because that meant i could perform the majority of them at home.
+Sadly, I also had no pull-up bar near me, but for that I had a gym to go to.
+Why go to a gym if you only intended to do calisthenics?

+### Strength Training

+For SEALs, doing only calisthenics isn't enough.
+Whilst a training like that can give a lot of benefits, for sheer strength gains, there is nothing like isolated machine and weight work

+### Planning my day around it

+# Conclusion